+Other optional services and related fees are subject to separate terms and pricing that may be found on the Console -for example, blocking products and registry lock.

+Updated pricing: applies to new registrations from 5 January 2023.
+Existing registrations will remain on the old pricing.

+EXHIBIT C

 Data Processing Addendum

 As provided by ICANN as part of the May 25th 2018 Temporary Specification

-This RRA DATA PROCESSING ADDENDUM (the “Addendum” or the “Data Processing Addendum”) is made by and between UNR and Registrar and supplements the terms and conditions of the Registry-Registrar Agreement (the “RRA”) executed between the Parties.
+This RRA DATA PROCESSING ADDENDUM (the “Addendum” or the “Data Processing Addendum”) is made by and between the Registry Operator and Registrar and supplements the terms and conditions of the Registry-Registrar Agreement (the “RRA”) executed between the Parties.

 To the extent of any conflict between the RRA, as amended (including any of its attachments), and this Data Processing Addendum, the terms of this Data Processing Addendum will take precedence.
 Capitalized terms not defined below will have the meaning provided to them in the RRA.